 Both new and old keys should be listed.

-Now a number of operations need to be performed on the new key.
-Though it's possible to perform them individually (saving and closing after each one) it is more convenient to use the interactive edit mode.
+You need to perform a number of operations on the new key.
+Though you can perform them individually, saving and closing after each one, it is more convenient to use interactive edit mode.

 Start by opening an edit session on the new key, for example E2B054B8